About me

 How it all began.

-Jay Francois started training in the art of garment construction at seven years old.
-Consequently, he learned from his father who ran a successful freelance business.
-Furthermore, this business specialized in making tailcoats for ballroom dancers and bespoke suits for famous Hollywood film actors.
+I started training in the art of garment construction at seven years old.
+Consequently, I learned primarily from my father, who ran a successful freelance business.
+Furthermore, his business specialised in making tailcoats for ballroom dancers and bespoke suits for famous Hollywood film actors.
 Moreover, this early exposure built a foundation of master-level craftsmanship.
 I also spent alot of time working with my mother who worked as a seamstress for world famous fashion houses.

-Jay Francois realized by the age of 18 that he had already worked in the fashion industry for over a decade.
-Consequently, he initially viewed sewing only as a personal hobby.
-Furthermore, it served as a creative way to look fashionable on a teenager’s budget.
-Moreover, you can explore his full journey and professional services on our homepage.
-Accordingly, this early passion evolved into a lifelong career in master tailoring.
+I realised by the age of 18 I had already worked in the fashion industry for over a decade.
+I initially viewed sewing only as a personal hobby.
+It served as a creative way to look fashionable on a teenager’s budget.
+I could explore my journey with fabric.

 A chance meeting with an American costume designer at the Victoria and Albert Museum in London changed my perceptions.

-Jay Francois has spent decades learning from master tailors and cutters.
-Consequently, he has mastered theatrical, film, and haute couture tailoring.
-Furthermore, he has mentored many students and upcoming professional talents.
-Moreover, he has successfully managed departments and his own enterprise.
+I have spent decades learning from master tailors and cutters.
+Consequently, I have mastered theatrical, film, and haute couture tailoring.
+Furthermore, I have mentored many students and upcoming professional talents.
+Moreover, I have successfully managed departments and my own enterprise.

-He champions the art of sculpting fabric to enhance the body.
-Accordingly, his diverse background sets him apart from other sewists.
-Specifically, he uses secret techniques from the film and theater worlds.
+I champion the art of sculpting fabric to enhance the body.
+Accordingly, my diverse background sets me apart from other sewists.
+Specifically, I use secret techniques from the film and theatre worlds.
 Consequently, these methods ensure a superior garment fit for every client.

 Bespoke tailoring expert J. François-Campbell smiling while sitting in a bright professional studio, surrounded by tailoring projects, fabric rolls, and design equipment.